skndrahmd/Vie_Water_Bot/README.md

 Time Zone Message - Done

-Once Pin Location Sent –> Show text address and ask for confirmation (scenario applicable when user must add additional address otherwise use from master data) –> and lastly show user address in the final order - Pending
+Once Pin Location Sent –> Show text address and ask for confirmation (scenario applicable when user must add additional address otherwise use from master data) –> and lastly show user address in the final order - Done

 - Make an address object in the model. - done